dil-ddaradics/ai-sandbox/README.md

 The uninstallation process:
 1. Stops any running containers associated with the repository
-2. Removes the `.cc` directory containing all scripts and configuration
+2. Removes the `.ai` directory containing all scripts and configuration
 3. Cleans up PATH entries in `.envrc` if direnv is installed
 4. Provides guidance for manual PATH cleanup if needed